nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 An important issue when doing this is to be sure that we are comparing the exactly same corresponding sites between populations.
 ANGSD does that automatically and considers only a set of overlapping sites.

-We are performing PBS assuming MAQU being the targeted population, and JIGA and MBNS as reference populations.
+We are performing PBS assuming JIGA being the targeted population, and MAQU and MBNS as reference populations.
 All 2D-SFS between such populations and MAQU are computed with:
 ```
-POP2=MAQU
+POP2=JIGA
-for POP in JIGA MBNS
+for POP in MAQU MBNS
 do
         echo $POP
         $NGS/angsd/misc/realSFS Results/$POP.saf.idx Results/$POP2.saf.idx > Results/$POP.$POP2.sfs
 done

-# we also need the comparison between JIGA and MBNS
+# we also need the comparison between MAQU and MBNS
-$NGS/angsd/misc/realSFS Results/JIGA.saf.idx Results/MBNS.saf.idx > Results/JIGA.MBNS.sfs
+$NGS/angsd/misc/realSFS Results/MAQU.saf.idx Results/MBNS.saf.idx > Results/MAQU.MBNS.sfs
 ```

 The output file is a flatten matrix, where each value is the count of sites with the corresponding joint frequency ordered as [0,0] [0,1] and so on.